The best Almond Flour Pumpkin Bread that is moist and fluffy, packed with cozy spices and topped with crunchy pumpkin seeds.

 - Preheat oven to 350 degrees F, line 9 x 5 loaf pan with unbleached parchment paper and spray with cooking spray.
 Set aside.

 - In a large mixing bowl, add eggs, maple syrup, pumpkin puree, baking powder + soda, pumpkin pie spice, cinnamon and salt.
 Whisk well until combined.

 - Add almond flour (don’t forget to skim the top of measuring cup with a knife) and mix gently with spatula to combine.

-- Pour batter into previously prepared loaf pan, sprinkle with pumpkin seeds and bake for 50 minutes or until the toothpick inserted in the middle comes out somewhat clean.
+- Pour batter into previously prepared pan, sprinkle with pepitas and bake for 50 minutes or until the toothpick inserted in the middle comes out somewhat clean.
 This bread burns fast, so don't over bake and remove from the oven while top still appears semi soft.
 They key to moist and firm bread is to let it cool down.

-- Liquid sweetener: You can use erythritol but I recommend to cut amount to 1/3 cup as it is more sweet.
+- Sweetener: You can use erythritol but I recommend to cut amount to 1/3 cup as it is more sweet.
 Granulated sugar you may need to add yogurt or applesauce to balance the moisture.

-- Color of loaf pan: Dark loaf pan will cook bread even faster, so keep an eye on it at 40 minutes.
+- Color of bread pan: Dark pan will cook bread even faster, so keep an eye on it at 40 minutes.

-- Use liners: Use lightly greased (I sprayed with cooking spray) parchment paper to line pan, as the almond flour pumpkin bread WILL stick otherwise.
+- Use liner: Use lightly greased (I sprayed with cooking spray) parchment paper to line pan, as the almond flour pumpkin bread will stick otherwise.